iamnomandra/advanced_python-_cli_logger/README.md

-# 🎿 Advanced Python CLI Logger with Sound Alerts, Styled Tracebacks & Email Notifications
+## 🎧 Advanced Python CLI Logger
+_Sound Alerts, Styled Tracebacks & Email Notifications — Ready for Production!_

 This is a **production-ready error logging system** designed for serious Python CLI apps and automation tools.\
 It delivers **instant feedback**, ensuring you never miss a bug.

 ---

-## ✨ Key Features — Why Developers Love This System
+### ✨ Key Features — Why Developers Love This System

 | Feature                      | Status     |
 | ---------------------------- | ---------- |